jamalihassan0307/glassmorphic_ui_kit/README.md

 2. Maintain readable text contrast
 3. Consider performance impact with multiple overlapping effects
 4. Test on various devices for consistent appearance
+5. Use withAlpha instead of withOpacity for better precision

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.